gesslar/mupdate/README.md

 * `version_check_download`: The file name of the version check file on the server.
 * `version_check_save`: The file name to save the downloaded version check file locally.
 * `debug_mode`: Boolean flag to enable or disable debug mode for detailed logging.

+### Version Comparison
+* Mupdate calls `getPackageInfo(packageName)` to get your package's version number.
+Which must be in the SemVar (above) format.
+So, this must be set on your package.
+* Mupdate downloads the version file from the same location that hosts your `.mpackage` file, and its contents must simply contain the updated version in the SemVar format.